-After a year of significant workplace changes, people are looking for a more enjoyable, productive, and engaging employee experience.
+After more than a year of significant workplace changes, people are looking for a more enjoyable, productive, and engaging employee experience.
 However, in the State of the Global Workplace: 2021 Report, Gallup found only 34% of US employees are engaged and satisfied.
 Unsatisfied employees become less engaged with often lower productivity and increased absences.
 According to Gallup, 74% of disengaged workers are either watching for openings or actively looking for new employment.
 Furthermore, the U.S. Bureau of Labor Statistics reported 4.3 million people, 2.9 percent of the workforce, quit their jobs in August 2021.

 Your employees are key to the success of your company.
 They not only produce your products or provide your services, but they’re also the face of your company to the public.
 Creating a great employee experience is not an option for companies – it’s an absolute necessity for your long-term success.